neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/2-mint/chapter.md

   2. Add a `private` `Fixed<8>` property for the `mutableRemaining` and give it an initial value of `10_000_000_000_00000000`, i.e. at the start of the ICO there are 10 billion tokens available.
   3. Add a `public` `@constant` getter called `remaining` that returns `mutableRemaining` so that clients can easily check how much is remaining in the ICO.
   4. In the `for` loop that checks for only `NEO` assets, sum the `amount` to issue by multiplying `output.value` by `this.amountPerNEO`.
-  5. Add a check that if `amount` is greater than `this.remaining` returns false so that we don't issue more than the expected number of tokens.
+  5. Add a check that if `amount` is greater than `this.remaining` throws an error so that we don't issue more than the expected number of tokens.
   6. Subtract `amount` from `this.mutableRemaining`.
   7. Call `this.issue` with the first reference's address as the address to issue tokens to.
   8. Change `issue` to a `private` method and remove the `Address.isCaller` check.